The Test of A “Reasonable Woman”: Battered Woman Syndrome as a Defence from Criminal Liability in the Nepalese Legal System

 Expert witness has been denied in the past because of a lack of adequate scientific acceptance on BWS.
 However, there has been a substantial scientific development in the field.
 The American Psychological Association has endorsed the validity of the syndrome in many amicus submissions filed by them.
 Australian courts also accepted the syndrome to be a scientifically established facet of psychology during the 1990s unlike in the 80s.
 Similarly, in the US, courts in every jurisdiction have accepted the use of expert testimony in cases involving BWS and self-defence claim, with some US states codifying it into statues.
 The American courts have also found that the syndrome satisfies the Daubert test, which requires the judges to consider the testability of the scientific theory; error rates associated with the theory; publication of relevant research in peer-reviewed publications; and general acceptance of the scientific basis of the theory, before accepting expert testimonies.

 Experts are brought in to provide a combination of information and insight.
 The insight (their own views) that they provide, reflects a part of the expert’s role in acting as an advocate for any battered woman.
 This may create a “conflict of interest” on the part of the expert.
 Expert witnesses have been denied based on the reasoning of “prejudicial impacts”.
-(However, it has been found that benefits of expert testimony outweighs the prejudicial effect, as has been provided below).
+(However, it has been found that benefits of expert testimony outweighs the prejudicial effect, as has been provided below.
+See the text at citation 101).
 This highlights the need of “information part” of the testimony from the expert which are not based on his views but based on the facts of the case and study of the background of the battered women.

 Research suggests that if the observer (i.e. the judge) is able to differentiate between themselves and the victim, it creates a “sympathy” on the part of the observer and such differentiation allows the observer to believe that they have never faced and will never face such violence because they are not in the same situation as the victim.
 An expert testimony on battered woman helps in creation of such differentiation, and establish a different “category” for such women.
 Therefore, such differentiation makes the court undertake the “reasonable women’s test”, as the situation that the battered women have faced, is not something that can be compared with other forms of violence.
 This also highlights the need of expert testimony.